AbdullahAlattar/mosajjil/README.md

 ## 🍪 VPS Note

 YouTube/Instagram may block datacenter IPs.
-If downloads fail, add a `cookies.txt` file (exported from your browser) to the project folder.
+If downloads fail, one of the temporary solutions is to add a `cookies.txt` file (exported from your browser thats logged in to youtube and instagram) to the project folder.
 The app will use it automatically.

 ---